Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, .md

 ![IMG_1123](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/0c075766-b1d6-4aa4-b664-ceb7c0c91c27)

 Frequency: 2-3 days per week with a day of rest between sessions.
 Intensity: moderate level, 60-70% 1-RM.
 Time: depends, full-body muscular training should require 20-30 minutes.
-Type: all major muscle groups using ree weight and/or machine.
+Type: all major muscle groups using free weight and/or machine.

 ## Exercise and Weight Management

 ![IMG_1124](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/ead1369f-4f4a-4cbb-a708-b14b7e70a54c)

+Resting energy expenditure contributes 60-75% of the body's total energy.

 In the absence of concurrent caloric restriction, cardio exercise in the range of 150 minutes per week has been associated with moderate weight loss (4.4-6.6 lbs), while 250-420 minutes results in an 11-16.5 lbs loss.
 The combination of exercise and a sense of eating plan produces the best long-term weight-loss and weight-maintenance results.